Research

 Rationale

-SimHealth is being designed as a structured digital companion for high-risk moments (for example: urges, stress spikes, or “just one bet” thoughts), with the goal of improving continuity between clinical sessions.
+SimHealth is being designed as a structured digital companion for high-risk moments — for example, urge spikes, stress periods, or “just one bet” thoughts — with the aim of improving continuity between clinical sessions in a supervised and carefully governed context.

-The research programme is intentionally conservative: the aim is to test feasibility, safety and acceptability first, rather than making claims about clinical outcomes before appropriate evaluation.
+The research programme is intentionally conservative.
+The first objective is to assess feasibility, safety, usability, and acceptability, rather than making claims about clinical effectiveness before appropriate evaluation.

-Terminology: “UX” means user experience — the usability and clarity of the interface, especially in vulnerable or high-stress moments.
+Terminology: “UX” means user experience — the usability, clarity, and practical feel of the interface, especially in vulnerable or high-stress moments.

 Methodology

-SimHealth is intended for staged evaluation — beginning with small supervised pilots and progressing only when safety, governance, and clinical oversight are established.
-The focus is careful iteration, not uncontrolled release.
+SimHealth is intended for staged evaluation — beginning with small supervised pilots and progressing only when safety, governance, and clinical oversight are clearly established.
+The priority is careful iteration rather than uncontrolled release.

 Staged evaluation plan